I help people all over the world overcome the fear of driving

-I’m not just another driving instructor: I’m a qualified hypnotist and run a private hypnotherapy practice.
-I understand how the mind works and use that knowledge to make my lessons highly effective and tailor-made just for you.
-My 20 years of teaching experience, 400+ YouTube driving lesson videos and my hypnosis skills make me one unique driving instructor!
-Why I …Read More
+I’m not just another driving instructor, I’m also a qualified hypnotherapist.
+That means I understand how the mind works and use that knowledge to make my lessons highly effective and tailor-made just for you.
+My 20 years of teaching experience, 400+ YouTube driving lesson videos and my hypnosis skills make me a unique driving instructor!
+Why I became a …Read More

 I’ve taught over 1,000 learner drivers since 2003 and have sat in on over 400 real driving tests.
 I have helped thousands more people with my 400+ driving lesson videos on YouTube which have had over 10 million views!

 There’s only me, Paul, working at my school because I focus on teaching people how to drive safely.
 I don’t take on other instructors because I’m not interested in growing my school just to make more money and get rich.

 I offer driving lessons in the following areas of Birmingham:

 Alvechurch, Barnt Green, Billesley, Birmingham, Bournville, Coften Hackett, Cotteridge, Druids Heath, Hawksley, Hollywood, Kings Heath, Kings Norton, Lickey End, Longbridge, Maypole, Northfield, Selly Oak, South Birmingham, Stirchley, Turves Green, West Heath, Weoley castle, Wythall

 If you really want to learn with the best in Birmingham then you need to search for the best instructor, not the best school.

 Why would a brilliant instructor work for a school?
 They don’t need to because they attract work themselves and get recommended by pupils.

 A driving school can be just a bunch of random instructors all working under the same name because none of them can get their own work.
 The school will just send you whoever is available at that time and it’s down to luck whether you get a good one or not.